 Addictions and Recovery Minor

-Students completing the minor will be able to take courses across multiple disciplines as a way to view this phenomenon from various perspectives.
-The courses that comprise the minor are organized into recommended tracks that will permit students to select combinations of courses that will best compliment their major studies and prepare them for future professional goals.
-One track provides a pathway to certification as a drug and alcohol counselor for those who successfully complete their bachelor's degree in a behavioral science major, in addition to the minor coursework.
-Students pursuing this career path are encouraged to select courses that support the learning domains for the Certified Alcohol and Drug Counseling (CADC) certification in the state of Pennsylvania.
-The minor also provides opportunities for students to seek out research and applied experiences, which can enhance their preparation for graduate work or working with people in applied settings.
+Students completing the minor will engage in coursework across multiple disciplines to examine addiction and recovery from a range of perspectives.
+Courses are organized into recommended tracks, allowing students to select combinations that best complement their major field of study and align with their professional goals.
+One track offers a pathway toward certification as a drug and alcohol counselor for students who complete a bachelor’s degree in a behavioral science major in addition to the minor.
+Students pursuing this pathway are encouraged to select courses aligned with the learning domains required for Certified Alcohol and Drug Counselor (CADC) certification in the state of Pennsylvania.

 18 credits are required for the Minor.